VasuLab/rgfrosh/docs/index.md

     CHEMKIN[^2]^,^[^3].

-PyRGFROSH is a Python package (`rgfrosh`) for calculating conditions behind incident and reflected shock in a shock tube for an arbitrary equation of state.
-PyRGFROSH requires a thermodynamic interface for calculating mixture properties as a function of temperature and pressure and currently supports:
+Python RGFROSH (`rgfrosh`) is a package for calculating conditions behind incident and reflected shock in a shock tube for an arbitrary equation of state.
+RGFROSH requires a thermodynamic interface for calculating mixture properties as a function of temperature and pressure and currently supports:

 - [Cantera](https://github.com/cantera/cantera) (natively)